-Spread rags or newspaper beneath your work area.
+- Spread rags or newspapers beneath your work area.
 Make sure the area has good ventilation.